String Quartet No. 10 (Schubert)

-Franz Schubert composed his String Quartet No. 10 (D. 87) in E-flat major in 1813.
+Franz Schubert composed his String Quartet No. 10 (D. 87) in E♭ major in 1813.

 Historical background

 Musicologist Otto Erich Deutsch records that the youthful work (Schubert was sixteen years old at the time) was first performed privately in the Schubert household, by members of the family.
 Perhaps in part for this reason, this composition has acquired the nickname of the "Haushaltung" (Household) Quartet.

 Author Melvin Berger suggests that the quartet’s nickname has stuck because the piece "is so well suited for home performance,” calling it “technically … quite undemanding” to accommodate the “limited performing abilities” of amateur musicians.

 The quartet was published only posthumously, in 1830, as Op.
 125 No. 1.